 Cystic fibrosis (CF) can cause a build-up of sticky mucus and inflammation in the pancreas.
 This can prevent the pancreas from producing insulin properly.
 Insulin controls the amount of sugar in our blood.
 When the pancreas can’t produce enough insulin, blood sugar levels can rise and this can lead to CF diabetes (CFD).

-What is cystic fibrosis diabetes?
+What is cystic fibrosis diabetes (CFD)?

-How common is cystic fibrosis diabetes?
+How common is CFD?

-What are the symptoms of cystic fibrosis diabetes?
+What are the symptoms of CFD?

-How is cystic fibrosis diabetes diagnosed?
+How is CFD diagnosed?